 The final rehabilitation should be illustrated in the work plan by a final end use concept plan showing the expected end use of the land (in map and cross-section) and including features such as revegetated areas, final topographic contours and batter slopes, roads, drainage lines and water bodies.

 Generally, work plans for long-term operations should include a staged development plan with sufficient detail to determine the required rehabilitation works at any stage during the life of the operation.

 The rehabilitation of areas disturbed by infrastructure could include demolition and/or removal of buildings and machinery, removal or treatment of contaminated soil from workshop areas and refuelling sites, and appropriate treatment of human refuse.

 The user should identify all aspects of plant and infrastructure requiring demolition or removal (including filling in the 'Applicable' and 'Quantity' columns of the calculator).
 In certain circumstances, some items of plant and infrastructure will have a resale value which can offset the cost of its demolition or removal.
 In such instances, the total cost need not be entered against the item, however, the justification should be provided in the 'Additional Info' column of the calculator and / or the 'Assumptions' page.

-In reviewing operator assessed infrastructure demolition costs, the department or environmental auditor will consider the potential of the plant to retain its value throughout the bond review period, and reserves the right to require full costing for infrastructure demolition where appropriate.
+In reviewing infrastructure demolition costs determined by the operator, the Department or environmental auditor will consider the potential of the plant to retain its value throughout the bond review period and may require full costing for infrastructure demolition where appropriate.